biosustain/potion/README.rst

 Potion features include validation, model resources and routes, relations, object permissions, filtering, sorting, pagination, signals, and automatic API schema generation.

-Potion is designed to handle SQLAlchemy, peewee or MongoEngine models.
+Potion is designed to handle **SQLAlchemy**, **peewee** and **MongoEngine** models.
 It is possible to add backends for other data stores, or even to use a subset of Potion without any data store at all.

 User's Guide